manmanmano/IT_infrastructure/backup_restore.md

 # INFLUXDB DATA RESTORATION

-Firstly, login into the backup user:
+1) Login into the root user:

-    sudo - backup
+    sudo su

-Secondly, restore InfluxDB data from the backup with the following command:

-    duplicity restore --no-encryption rsync://manmanmano@backup.clounsible.mano//home/manmanmano/influxdb/ /home/backup/restore/

-Secondly, stop the telegraf service with the following command:
+2) Stop the telegraf service with the following command:

     service telegraf stop

-Thirdly, run:
+3) Run:

     influx -execute 'DROP DATABASE telegraf'

+4) Login into the backup user:

+    sudo su backup

+5) Restore InfluxDB data from the backup with the following command:

+    duplicity restore --no-encryption rsync://manmanmano@backup.clounsible.mano//home/manmanmano/influxdb/ /home/backup/restore/

-Lastly, take the telegraf restored dump and put it into the database:
+6) Take the telegraf restored dump and put it into the database:

     influxd restore -portable -database telegraf /home/backup/restore/